 where c and k are empirically determined constants via fitting results from theoretical scattering profiles.
 The authors mentioned ec = 0.1231 and 1/k = 1 for proteins and ec = 0.00934 and 1/k = 0.808 for RNA.
 Thus, this approach is applicable not only to SAXS data from proteins but to RNA data as well.

 Machine learning methods.
-The web server for rapid search of structural neighbours DARA (Kikhney et al., 2016) [Kikhney,2016] accepts SAXS data from proteins, nucleic acids or their complexes, finds the closest SAXS profiles precomputed from PDB (Berman et al., 2000)[ref] models and reports the MW and Dmax of these models.
-If there is a structural neighbour that fits the experimental data, then these values can be used as the estimates of overall structural parameters.
+The web server for rapid search of structural neighbours DARA (Kikhney et al., 2016) accepts SAXS data from proteins, nucleic acids or their complexes, finds the closest SAXS profiles precomputed from PDB (Berman et al., 2000) models and reports the MW and Dmax of these models.
+If there is a structural neighbour that fits well the experimental data, then these values can be used as the estimates of the overall structural parameters.